 It is difficult to combine all of the desirable features into one remote sensor; to acquire observations with high spatial resolution (like Landsat) a narrower swath is required, which in turn requires more time between observations of a given area resulting in a lower temporal resolution.
 Researchers have to make trade-offs.
 Finding a sensor with the spatio-temporal resolution capable of addressing your research, application, or decision making process needs is a crucial first step to getting started with using remote sensing data.

 Temporal resolution: Many satellites only pass over the same spot on Earth every 1-2 days and sometimes as seldom as every 16+ days.

 Spectral Resolution: Passive instruments (those that use energy being reflected or emitted from Earth for measurements) are not able to penetrate cloud or vegetation cover, which can lead to data gaps or a decrease in data utility.
 This is not the case when using data from microwave or thermal sensors (active sensors).

 With satellite data, assessments can be made regarding the land surface, runoff, irrigation needs, and crop health.
 Incorporating satellite data with in-situ data into modeling programs makes for a more robust and integrated forecasting system.

 There are limitations specific to using satellite data in water availability and agricultural assessments.

-- Spatial resolution: While lower resolution data provide a more global view, often, as with measurements from NASA's Soil Moisture Active Passive (SMAP) satellite, the spatial resolution is too coarse for farm field-level assessments.
-This is not the case for instruments that collect data at higher resolutions, like those aboard the joint NASA/USGS Landsat series of satellites.
+Spatial resolution: While lower resolution data provide a more global view, often, as with SMAP measurements, the spatial resolution is too coarse for farm field-level assessments.
+This is not the case for instruments at higher resolutions, like those on Landsat.